Living in Canada may be very different than your former country. There are many different types of housing in Nova Scotia for you to choose from.

 Private home ownership

 Many new immigrants choose to buy their own home instead of renting.
 Houses in Nova Scotia are some of the most affordable in Canada.
 There is also a great variety to choose from.
-In 2011, the average cost of buying a house in Nova Scotia was $201,991.
-It can be much less if you live in a rural area of the province.
+According to the Canadian Real Estate Association (CREA), in January 2021 the average price of a Nova Scotia home was $319,295 compared to the national average of $621,525.

 There are many real estate agents in Nova Scotia who can help you find a home (for a fee).
 They can also help you with mortgage and legal requirements.
 For a complete list of licensed real estate agents, contact the Nova Scotia Realtors Association.

 For more information on buying and renting a home in Nova Scotia visit the Canada Mortgage and Housing Corporation (CMHC) and the Residential Tenancies section of the Access Nova Scotia website.